City Ordinance requires all dogs and cats four months and older to be licensed annually and have a current rabies vaccination.

 We first recommend that you speak to your neighbor about this problem before reporting it.
 Many dog owners are not aware that their dog is barking and are thankful to be informed.

-If this is not effective, you can call our investigator, (918) 596-8005, the Customer Care Center at 311 or use the online form to report this potential violation.
+If this is not effective, you can call our investigator, (918) 596-8005, the Customer Care Center at 311 to report this potential violation.

 We will send the owner of the dog a warning letter to describe the City of Tulsa's Nuisance Law.
 We will also send the dog owner recommendations for how to stop their dog from incessantly barking.